-Caucuses were in agreement that off-channel habitat could be prioritized over electrofishing because there is some momentum on identifying potential options.
-This topic should be the main conversation at next month's meeting, focusing on what the group conceptually agrees on and what needs to be answered in order to get full consensus.
+• Caucuses were in agreement that this topic could be prioritized over electrofishing and should be the main conversation at next month's meeting, focusing on what the group conceptually agrees on and what needs to be answered in order to get full consensus.
 One caucus cautioned about finalizing rule change language too quickly.